NipulSingal/NipulSingal/README.md

 ## Hi there 👋,
 I'm Nipul Singal, Student at 👨‍💻 University School of Information, Communication and Technology Pursuing BTech-IT.
-I am a Software Engineer, Full Stack Web Developer(MERN) and have a keen interest for Competitive Programming too.
+I am a Software Engineer, Full Stack Developer (MERN Stack) and have a keen interest for DSA and Competitive Programming too.
 Be sure to check my Profile and in case of any doubts or offers, please reach out to me.
 Thanks a lot. :)

 <!-- section - skills -->